interlay/interlay.github.io/docs/kintsugi/tokenomics.md

   <tr>
     <td>Reserve (future development and ecosystem funding)</td>
     <td>10%</td>
-    <td>No liquid until spent.
+    <td>Not liquid until spent.
 Vesting to be defined for each individual spend. </td>
   </tr>
 </tbody>
 </table>